Undergraduate Math Degrees

 At UM, the applied mathematics group works in the areas of numerical analysis, perturbation methods and dynamical systems, with applications in astronomy, chemistry, biology, forestry, medical imaging, and pharmaceutical science, to name a few.
 Model development for problems in these studies is central, followed by the analysis of these models using numerical and analytical techniques, with the goal of a better understanding of the mechanisms at work in the phenomena.
 We offer courses in solution techniques (Ordinary Differential Equations, Partial Differential Equations, Numerical Methods, Linear Algebra) and modeling and qualitative analysis (Deterministic Models and Statistical, Dynamical and Computational Modeling).

-The applied mathematics option also requires the ability to do rigorous analysis, so this option can be chosen by students planning to do graduate work in an applied science or in mathematics.
-Students in this option are urged to learn a computer language such as Matlab or Python, as these are often valuable in the analysis of applied problems.
+The applied mathematics concentration also requires the ability to do rigorous analysis, so this option can be chosen by students planning to do graduate work in an applied science or in mathematics.
+Students in this concentration are urged to learn a computer language such as Matlab or Python, as these are often valuable in the analysis of applied problems.

 Often students who are good in mathematics accept the challenge of developing mathematical power in others.
-The University of Montana mathematics program offers an option in mathematics education to train teachers of mathematics.
-Graduates with this option are certified to teach mathematics in grades 5 through 12 in Montana.
+The University of Montana mathematics program offers a concentration in mathematics education to train teachers of mathematics.
+Graduates with this concentration are certified to teach mathematics in grades 5 through 12 in Montana.

-This option contains a broad range of mathematics courses, including number theory, geometry, statistics, mathematical structures and the history of mathematics.
+This concentration contains a broad range of mathematics courses, including number theory, geometry, statistics, mathematical structures and the history of mathematics.
 Students explore the use of technology as a learning and teaching tool in the mathematics classroom.
-The option also includes the education, psychology, teaching methods and field experiences necessary for teacher certification.
+The concentration also includes the education, psychology, teaching methods and field experiences necessary for teacher certification.

 The purpose of the combined program is to provide a thorough background in both allied disciplines and to inculcate a deeper understanding of their goals and methods.
 The combined major requires less course work in mathematics than a regular mathematics major, but also substantial course work in computer science.
 One can describe it informally as a “2/3 mathematics, 2/3 computer science” major.
 More precisely, a student must complete 60 credits in the two disciplines: 30 of these credits in Computer Science courses and 30 of these credits in Mathematical Sciences courses.
 Each student plans a program in consultation with both a Computer Science and a Mathematical Sciences advisor.